What is a vulnerable community?

 Some families haven’t had and don’t have good relationships modelled to them.

 Through the encouragement of the session facilitator, through the reinforcement of the positive song lyrics, through the enjoyment created between parent and child, a great deal of learning and development takes place.
+But for some of these families, there are short windows of time when we can assist them connect with their child.

 Funding the work of mainly music for outcomes like these.